 Rhode Island and Massachusetts Auto Accident Lawyer

-If you or someone you love suffered pelvic or abdominal injuries because of a motor vehicle accident, the auto accident lawyers at Bottaro Law want to help you get the compensation you deserve for your medical bills, lost wages, and pain and suffering.
+If you or someone you love suffered pelvic or abdominal injuries because of a motor vehicle accident, the auto accident lawyers at the Bottaro Law Firm, LLC want to help you get the compensation you deserve for your medical bills, lost wages, and pain and suffering.
 We’ve recovered millions of dollars for clients throughout Massachusetts and Rhode Island, and we’re ready to put our experience to work for you.
 Contact us today.

 Scrapes and Cuts

 High-speed auto accidents can cause physical damage and lead to life-threatening injuries, but not all motor vehicle accidents are quite so catastrophic.
 In fact, many accident victims walk away with moderately manageable injuries.
 But even these minor injuries are still significant, and they may require doctor’s visits, medication, and time away from work.

 In some cases, even scrapes and cuts from a motor vehicle accident can be sufficient to warrant compensation.
 An insurance company isn’t likely to sympathize with these “minor” injuries, but the auto accident attorneys at the Bottaro Law Firm, LLC want to help.
 Contact us today to get started.

 Types of Accident-Related Scrapes and Cuts

 Common cuts, lacerations and abrasions sustained in auto accidents include: